 Yet an other double meshed filter that not only reduces wind interferes and plosives, but also acts like a Blue Yeti mic cover preventing saliva from entering your hardware and potentially extending its life span.

-Has a 360° degree flexible gooseneck that allows for trouble free positioning and placement, yet strong enough to support the weight of the shield.
+The HDE pop filter a 360° degree flexible gooseneck that allows for trouble free positioning and placement, yet strong enough to support the weight of the shield.

 The clamp is designed to attach to most mics including desktop USB microphones (hint, the Blue Yeti) and screws on easily.